 Information in this leaflet is general in nature and should not take the place of advice from your health care provider.
-With every pregnancy there is a 3 to 5% risk of having a baby with a birth defect.

 Women who are breastfeeding may sometimes require investigations such as CT and MRI.
 These investigations may require the use of a type of dye known as radiocontrast which can improve visibility in diagnostic imaging.
 Radiocontrast is not radioactive.
 In general, iodine compounds are used for CT scans and gadolinium compounds are used with MRI.